ritagior/CLAPS/README.md

 Cluster Analysis to merge Protein cystalS

 This is a open source code to merge protein crystals.
-Before to download please be sure to have installed:
+Before to download it please be sure to have installed:

 1) python2.7